Ho Bloody Ho: In Defense of Christmas Music

 “NO.”

-“No, Christmas starts on December 1st.
-END OF.”
+“No, Christmas starts on December 1st.”

 “IT’S TOO EARLY.”